pachyderm/pachyderm/doc/enterprise/auth/auth.md

 ## Behavior of pipelines as related to access control

-In Pachyderm, you do not explicitly set the scope of access for users on pipelines.
-Instead, pipelines infer access from the repositories that are input to the pipeline.
-Pipelines read their inputs and write their outputs.
-A user can give a pipeline the same access rights as he has themselves.
+In Pachyderm, you do not explicitly grant users access to pipelines.
+Instead, pipelines infer access from their input and output repositories.
+To update a pipeline, you must have at least `READER`-level access to all pipeline inputs and at least `WRITER`-level access to the pipeline output.
+This is because pipelines read from their input repos and write to their output repos, and you cannot grant a pipeline more access than you have yourself.

 - An `OWNER`, `WRITER`, or `READER` of a repo can subscribe a pipeline to that repo.